cw-ec/reports_creation/README.md

         }
     ]}

-**An important note for file paths: please ensure that the '\\' syntax is maintained as '\' will result in an error and cause the tool to fail**
+**An important note for file paths: please ensure that the double slash syntax is maintained as single slashes will result in an error and cause the tool to fail**

+    \\ instead of \

 The above JSON would download all data for the three listed FEDs.
 A copy of this JSON can be found in the workflows for the folder but not in a working form as that would contain sensitive information.
 Care should be taken to protect